-The Zappos customer service team, called Customer Loyalty Team, is trained for six weeks before they actually talk to customers.
+The Zappos customer service team, called the Customer Loyalty Team, is trained for six weeks before they actually start handling customer issues.
 At the end of this training period, they offer employees a month’s salary to quit, if they feel they won’t be able to live up to Zappos’ values on customer service.

 The lengthy training period does not equal excessive control over how employees deal with customers.
 In fact, employees have full freedom to accept special-case returns, offer refunds, and pay for damages.